 Eating disorders affect millions of teens around the world.
-According to the National Eating Disorders Association (NEDA), about 3-5 percent of adolescents in the U.S. live with anorexia, bulimia, binge eating disorder, or an otherwise unspecified eating disorder.
+According to the National Eating Disorders Association (NEDA), about 3-5 percent of adolescents in the U.S. live with anorexia, bulimia, binge eating disorder, or an otherwise specified feeding and eating disorder.
 Additionally, eating disorders have the highest mortality rate of any psychiatric illness.

-If your teen struggles with an eating disorder, you might have trouble deciding which treatment center is the right fit.
+If your teen has an eating disorder, you might have trouble deciding which treatment center is the right fit.

 We can help you with that.